wohaco/despace/zz_mcgouldrick1.md

 ||[![](f/contact/m/mcgouldrick1_photo_thumb.jpg)](f/contact/m/mcgouldrick1_photo.jpg) <mark>nosign</mark>|

    - **[Education](edu.md):** PhD Astrophysical, Planetary, & Atmospheric Sciences & MS Astrophysical, Planetary, & Atmospheric Sciences, Univ. of Colorado Boulder.
 BS Astronomy, Astrophysics, Physics, Pennsylvania State Univ.
    - **Exp.:** The primary focus of my research is the nature & evolution of the clouds of Venus.
-The sulfuric acid clouds of Venus reside between about 50 & 70 km above the surface of the planet, where temperatures & pressures resemble those at the surface of the Earth.
+The sulfuric acid clouds of Venus reside between about 50 & 70 ㎞ above the surface of the planet, where temperatures & pressures resemble those at the surface of the Earth.
 These clouds are part of a highly coupled system involving numerous chemical reactions, absorption of both incident solar & emitted infrared radiation, & the global atmospheric circulation.
    - …
    - **SC/Equip.:** …
    - **Conferences:** 2019 [VEXAG 17](vexag_2019.md), 2019 [IVC](ivc_2019.md)